Court Asked to Cancel Jowie's Bond after Getting into a Fight at Club 1824

 Also Read: Jowie Sues State, Commissioner of Prisons Over Cruel Treatment In Prison

-Prior to his release, Irungu, who has since released a gospl song, had made several applications to be granted bail saying he was suffering in prison.
+Prior to his release, Irungu, who has since released a gospel song, had made several applications to be granted bail saying he was suffering in prison.

 He requested the court to free him citing the case of his co-accused and ex-fiancee who was in 2018 granted Sh1 million cash bail.